Brady-led Bucs top Lions 47-7 to end 13-year playoff drought | Times Leader

-DETROIT (AP) — was so dominant in Detroit that he could’ve left Ford Field at halftime to get his near the University of Michigan’s campus and still made it back to fly to Florida with his team.
+DETROIT (AP) — Tom Brady was so dominant in Detroit that he could’ve left Ford Field at halftime to get his favorite chicken wings near the University of Michigan’s campus and still made it back to fly to Florida with his team.

 Brady threw four touchdown passes in the only half he needed to play and the Tampa Bay Buccaneers went on to rout the Lions 47-7 Saturday, sealing a spot in the playoffs for the first time since 2007.